binkley/homebrewery-files/scribes-supplies.md

 _Wondrous Item, varies (requires attunement by a Humanoid proficient with Calligrapher&rsquo;s Supplies)_

-This black, red and gold ornamented lacquered case contains inkpots, quills, and sheaves of paper.
-To most, it functions as ordinary _Calligrapher&rsquo;s Supplies_.
-To one proficient and attuned, however, the tools reveal subtle magics and hint at greater secrets.
-These supplies can create magical pages, writings and markings.
+{{note
+##### More Than One Item

+This black, red and gold ornamented lacquered case marked as _Scribe’s Supplies_ is never quite the same as another.
+One might hold inks that vanish, papers that sing, quills that cut.
+This item comes in multiple rarities, and rolls on supply tables for inks, quills or papers.
+Apprentice, Journeyman and Expert Supplies are kin, no two likely the same.
+}}

-_**Magical Supplies.**_ Different inks, quills and papers in these supplies carry magical properties in addition to their mundane use.
-Otherwise, the item functions as _Calligrapher&rsquo;s Supplies_ for all checks and crafting.
-If any supplies are lost, stolen, or destroyed, you can replace them by spending 1 day after adding suitable mundane tools to your supplies.
+_**Magical Supplies.**_ The inks, quills and papers in these supplies carry magical properties beyond their mundane use.
+Otherwise, they function as _Calligrapher&rsquo;s Supplies_ for checks and crafting.
+If lost, stolen or destroyed, they can be replaced with suitable mundane tools and waiting 1 day.

-_**Limited Use.**_ Unless otherwise noted, each supply item can be used to create a magical effect once per [Long Rest](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#LongRest).
-After the effect occurs, pages, writings or markings become mundane but retain any words or symbols you made.
-After a Long Rest, the supplies restore themselves: inkpots refill, quills resharpen and sheaves of paper replenish.
-Magical effects do not function if you use inks, quills or papers from any source other than these supplies.
+_**Limited Use.**_ Unless noted, each supply item can create one magical effect per [Long Rest](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#LongRest).
+Afterward, pages, writings or markings become mundane but keep any words or symbols you made.
+After a Long Rest the supplies restore themselves: inkpots refill, quills resharpen, and sheaves replenish.
+Magical effects don't function with inks, quills or papers from other sources.

-_**Time Spent.**_ Writing a page with these tools&mdash;whether magical or mundane&mdash;takes 1 minute of [_Concentration_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Concentration).
-If your concentration is broken, the page is mundane and ruined, and expends any supply items involved.
+_**Time Spent.**_ Writing a page&mdash;magical or mundane&mdash;takes 1 minute of [_Concentration_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Concentration).
+If your concentration is broken, the page becomes mundane and ruined, and any supply items used are expended.

 #### Epistolist

-These supplies include a mundane inexhaustible inkpot, quill, and sheaf of paper.
-They are sufficient for crafting a [_Spell Scroll_](https://www.dndbeyond.com/magic-items/9229085-spell-scroll) following the normal rules for cost, time, and requirements.

-When crafting a _Spell Scroll_, you may also incorporate magical supply items from these supplies.
-The maximum spell level allowed depends on the rarity of the supplies (see the _Rarity and Contents_ table).
-If magical supplies are combined with a scroll, their effects resolve first, in the order chosen by the writer, and then the spell itself is cast.
-The spell is always cast normally regardless of supply effects.
+These supplies include a mundane inexhaustible inkpot, quill and sheaf of paper, sufficient for writing letters or crafting a [_Spell Scroll_](https://www.dndbeyond.com/magic-items/9229085-spell-scroll) by the normal rules.
+When doing so, you may add magical supply items.
+The maximum spell level depends on rarity (see the _Rarity and Contents_ table).
+Using supply items to craft resolves first to the writer&rsquo;s order of supplies, then the spell.
+The spell itself is always cast normally.

 #### Combining Supplies